 Email campaign tracking with Google Analytics

-A short how-to and example showing how to track your email marketing campaigns by tagging links in your email with Google Analytics
+A short tutorial and example showing how to track your email marketing campaigns by tagging links in your email with Google Analytics

-You should also be aware when selecting an email broadcasting system that many email providers have added functionality to make it easy to track with Google Analytics or other web analytics systems such as Omniture.
-Check with your Email Service Provider to check whether they support automated link tracking.
-Here you setup the campaign tracking tags within the email system rather than having to manually add them to the links or write your own scripts as we do as described below.
+Note: Before you go ahead and follow the advice in this article to manually set up campaign tracking, be aware when selecting an email broadcasting system that many email providers have added functionality to make it easy to track with Google Analytics or other web analytics systems such as Adobe Analytics.
+So, check with your Email Service Provider to check whether they support automated link tracking.
+This is a huge time saver since you can set up the campaign tracking tags within the email system rather than having to manually add them to the links or write your own scripts as we do, or use spreadsheets like that for our members as described below.

 About email campaign tracking ‘beyond the click’